AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 ### There's a user called "Account with XUID (insert numbers here)" on the list.
 Who's that?

-Well, that happens when the bot fails to convert what can essentially be called Xbox's IDs into its respective gamertag.
+Well, it's first worth explaining that that happens when the bot fails to convert what can essentially be called Xbox's IDs into its respective gamertag.
 Let me explain.

 You may have heard of a Discord ID - it's a bunch of numbers that represents a thing on Discord, like a user, a channel, or a role (we'll be focusing on users).
 These numbers are useful because trying to use names means we can have conflicts - there's *definitely* more than one user named "Hawk" out there[^5], after all.
 Instead of referring to a user by name, Discord tools (and Discord itself) refers to users by their ID, with their usernames basically being a thing only people see.